Marketing specialists develop and implement plans for promoting an organisation's goods, services and ideas.

 Chances of getting work are good for experienced marketing specialists with digital marketing skills, but average for people wanting to enter the role.

-Marketing specialists applying for entry-level roles should have an online presence and a portfolio of their work that showcases their communication and digital skills.
+Marketing specialists applying for entry-level roles, such as marketing co-ordinator and executive, should have an online presence and a portfolio of their work that showcases their marketing, communication and digital skills.

 Digital marketing skills crucial

-It is crucial that marketing specialists have strong digital marketing skills.
+Marketing specialists need to have have strong digital marketing skills.
 Employers expect marketing specialists to have knowledge of search engine optimisation, e-commerce, social media management, and how to use digital marketing and analytics software.

-Marketing specialists also need strong writing skills as they often expected to create content for blogs, websites, and social media channels.
+Marketing specialists also need strong writing skills as they often create content for blogs, websites and social media channels.

 Types of employers varied